Overview

 Record Keeping

-Charities and Not-for-Profits (NFPs) have different obligations for record-keeping.
+Charities and Not-for-Profits have different obligations for record-keeping.
 The record-keeping obligations depend on your charity’s size, complexity, activities, how it spends or receives money, and whether it has extra obligations from state regulators.

 keep certain written financial and operational records